Michelle Kwan: Personal life

+Marriage

 In September 2012, Kwan announced her engagement to Clay Pell, an American lawyer, military officer and former director for strategic planning on the National Security staff at the White House.
-In February 2014, he declared his candidacy for Governor of Rhode Island.
-He was unsuccessful in his bid.
 Pell is the grandson of the late Rhode Island Senator Claiborne Pell.
 The couple, who met in April 2011, were married on January 19, 2013, in Providence, Rhode Island.
 Vera Wang designed Kwan's wedding gown.

+In February 2014, Pell declared his candidacy for Governor of Rhode Island.
+He finished third in the primary.

-After four years of marriage, Pell filed for divorce from Kwan in March 2017 citing irreconcilable differences.
+After four years of marriage, in March 2017, Pell filed for divorce from Kwan in California, citing irreconcilable differences.
+Subsequently, Kwan filed for divorce in Rhode Island.

+Children

 On January 5, 2022, Kwan announced the birth of her first child, a daughter.
+On December 11, 2025, Kwan announced the birth of her second child, a daughter, on her Instagram page.
+Kwan has not announced the father of her daughters.

 Political views and activism

+2016 presidential election

 Kwan worked as a surrogate to Hillary Clinton's 2016 presidential campaign as an outreach coordinator.
 When asked why she decided to join the campaign she explained, "There was no way that I could sit on the sidelines."

 She added that, for her, supporting Clinton was a no-brainer, given her family's own immigrant history.
 "Every day I'm reminded about my personal story, about what's at stake in these elections.
 I think of my parents, and as I look around the room, we probably share similar stories, of how our parents, grandparents, or great-grandparents might have immigrated to the U.S. It's so the next generation of Americans have the ability to dream that dream."

+Recipe for Change (2021)

 In May 2021, it was announced that Kwan would executive produce "Recipe for Change" for YouTube alongside LeBron James, Maverick Carter, Dennis Cheng, Jamal Henderson and Philip Byron.
-The special, set to air June 16, 2021 and produced by the SpringHill Company, brings together Asian American celebrities, chefs, activists, and creators to celebrate Asian and Pacific Islanders culture and discuss the recent and historic acts of hate and violence against the Asian Americans and Pacific Islanders community.
+The special, produced by the SpringHill Company, brings together Asian American celebrities, chefs, activists, and creators to celebrate Asian and Pacific Islanders culture and discuss the recent and historic acts of hate and violence against the Asian Americans and Pacific Islanders community.
 "Recipe for Change" was nominated for "Outstanding Daytime Special" at the 49th Daytime Creative Arts & Lifestyle Emmy Awards.